alemart/speedy-vision/README.md

 |`"fast7"` | Runs the FAST-7,12 algorithm |
 |`"fast5"` | Runs the FAST-5,8 algorithm  |

 The default method is `"fast"`.
 Different methods yield different results.

-**FAST algorithm**

-For any variation of the FAST algorithm[1], the `config` object accepts the following additional keys:

-* `threshold: number`.
-An alternative to `sensitivity` representing the threshold paramter of FAST: an integer between `0` and `255`, inclusive.
-Lower thresholds get you more features.
-* `denoise: boolean`.
-Whether or not to apply a gaussian filter to denoise the image before finding the features.
-Defaults to `true`.

-Note: `config.sensitivity` is an easy-to-use parameter and does *not* map linearly to `config.threshold`.

-[1] Rosten, Edward; Drummond, Tom.
-"Machine learning for high-speed corner detection".
-European Conference on Computer Vision (ECCV-2006).
+Read the section on [detection methods](#detection-methods) to know more.

 ###### Returns: